pretorh/lfs-notes/steps/5-bootable.md

 ## fstab

-From outside chroot, run `scripts/config/genfstab.sh`, and redirect to `$LFS/etc/fstab`
+From outside chroot, run `scripts/config/genfstab.sh`, and redirect it:

+`scripts/config/genfstab.sh | tee $LFS/etc/fstab`

 Note: this gets the uuid (but that does not work from inside chroot) and use that to build the fstab entries